Chinese netizens up in arms about British Museum’s defense of plundered relics in its collection

 The talks, according to the museum, are meant to provide a "more nuanced" view on how relics from other nations found their way into the museum's collection.

-"A lot of our collections are not from a colonial context; not everything here was acquired by Europeans by looting," Dr Sushma Jansari, the curator of the Asian ethnographic and South Asia collections at the British Museum, told the Guardian on Friday.
+"A lot of our collections are not from a colonial context; not everything here was acquired by Europeans by looting," Dr Sushma Jansari, the curator of the Asian ethnographic and South Asian collection at the British Museum, told the Guardian on Friday.

-However, the talks did not have their intended consequence, as netizens from all over the world expressed their dissatisfaction.
+However, the talks have not had their intended consequence, as netizens from all over the world expressed their dissatisfaction.

 "Next they'll be saying of their empire, 'we didn't murder everyone,'" netizen NiallOMurchu commented on Twitter.